Ironclads (novella): Plot

 In a near-future world dominated by corporate interests, Scions are the heirs of wealthy and powerful families.
 Scions wear advanced armor that renders them nearly invulnerable on the battlefield.
 Jerome Speling, the Scion of a major American family, disappears during a military deployment in Sweden.
 A small squad of American soldiers is dispatched to locate him.
 The team is led by Theodore “Ted” Regan and includes his fellow soldiers Sturgeon and Franken.
 They are joined by Lawes, a British mercenary, and Cormoran, a corporate representative.

 The squad crosses into occupied Sweden and investigates the site of Speling’s disappearance, where they discover evidence suggesting the involvement of Finnish special forces.
 Their movements attract the attention of Russian mercenaries and a mechanized unit known as a Ruud, forcing them into repeated engagements.
 The group later encounters Nordic resistance fighters, including a Finn named Viina, who offers to guide them to Speling.

 Their search leads them to a castle controlled by the corporation LMK, where Speling was last seen.
 Regan, Sturgeon, and Lawes infiltrate the castle and discover Speling’s Scion suit, but not Speling himself.
 Lawes betrays the unit, and the soldiers are captured by LMK forces.
 Cormoran, Franken, and Viina mount a rescue; during the escape, Lawes is killed while both Franken and Viina are badly wounded.
 The Finnish fighters save Franken’s life, implanting him with experimental modifications in the process.

 Regan realizes that the squad has been set up to fail.
 With the aid of the Finns, the survivors track Speling to Stockholm, where LMK has transferred him.
 Upon arrival, they are taken into custody by corporate security forces rather than national authorities.
-They meet Speling, whoreveals that he never went missing.
+They meet Speling, who reveals that he never went missing.
 Instead, he traveled to Stockholm voluntarily to negotiate a corporate settlement to the war.
 The mission to retrieve him was a cover story, intended to eliminate Regan’s unit and lend credibility to Speling’s supposed disappearance.

 The enhancements implanted in Franken allow him to access and disrupt Speling’s systems.
 He uncovers LMK’s plan to overthrow the Swedish government and replace it with a corporate-controlled puppet regime.
 In the ensuing confrontation, Franken sacrifices himself to assassinate Speling.
 Regan, Cormoran, and Sturgeon are rescued in the aftermath.

 Following the mission, the squad members go their separate ways.
 Sturgeon chooses asylum in Sweden, Cormoran enters Russian service, and Regan returns to the United States.